yasharya2901/app-frontend-pg-react-native/README.md

 - [NativeWind](https://www.nativewind.dev/)

 For further assistance or inquiries, please feel free to reach out.
 Thank you for contributing to the PG Application Frontend!

+# Additional NativeWind/TailWind Setup

+To ensure seamless integration and functionality of NativeWind/TailWind classes in your React Native components, follow the steps below to update your VSCode configuration.
+This setup is essential for ensuring that the props in your components styled with NativeWind/TailWind work as expected.

+## Step-by-Step Guide

+1. **Open VSCode Settings**:
+   - Press `Ctrl + ,` to open the settings in VSCode.

+2. **Search for Tailwind Settings**:
+   - In the settings search bar, type `tailwind`.

+3. **Edit Tailwind CSS Experimental Config File**:
+   - Locate the setting `Tailwind CSS › Experimental: Config File`.
+   - Click on `Edit in settings.json`.

+4. **Update `settings.json`**:
+   - Add the following JSON object to your `settings.json` file:
+     ```json
+     "tailwindCSS.classAttributes": [
+       "class",
+       "className",
+       "ngClass",
+       "class:list",
+       ".*Styles*"
+     ]
+     ```

+5. **Naming Convention for Props**:
+   - Ensure that all props of custom components requiring NativeWind/TailWind classes end with `Styles`.
+For example, use `buttonStyles`, `textStyles`, etc.

+By following these steps, you will ensure that NativeWind/TailWind classes work correctly with the props in your React Native components.
+This setup will improve your development experience in VSCode and help maintain consistency in your project.